 If you’re a little weary of adding plain old salt to your coffee, start with salted caramel to try out the sweet and salty combination.

-The idea of dropping a slab of butter into your coffee probably isn’t that appetizing – yet it’s a trend that has taken the coffee world by storm in recent years.
-Most of those familiar with the mixture know it as ‘Bulletproof Coffee’ – a concept developed by Dave Asprey.
+The idea of dropping a slab of butter into your coffee may sound nonconventional, but the trend has taken off in recent years.
+Most of those familiar with the mixture know it as Bulletproof Coffee—a concept developed by Dave Asprey.